Saving & Spending Travel

 Minerva Studio/Adobe couple choosing car at dealership shop

-Always double-check you have everything before exiting the car.
+Always double-check that you have everything before exiting the car.

-If you forget something, Uber may help you contact the driver, but you could be out of luck.
-And if the item is returned, Uber charges a $20 fee for the driver’s time.
+Although Uber may help you contact the driver, you could still face an additional fee to compensate for the driver’s time.

 Assuming Uber will be the cheapest option